 VITAMIN C TO SLOW DOWN AGING AND BRIGHTEN SKIN

-L-Ascorbic Acid is the pure form of vitamin C, a powerful antioxidant that:
+The serum uses L-Ascorbic Acid, the pure form of vitamin C. It’s a powerful antioxidant that:

 - Fights the free radicals that give you wrinkles